EduardoRodriguesF/quartz/doc/quartz.1.md

 : Print all variables.

 **\-e**, **\-\-edit**
-: Opens an editor to modify the context variables file.
+: Open an editor to modify the context variables file.

 # CONTEXT COMMANDS
 Endpoints can benefit from variables.
 The collection of variables to be used are defined by the active *context*.